Juraj-Masiar/programovanie_obchodna_akademia/README.md

 ## News:
+- 14.06.2018 at 13:50 - fourteenth class - Snake game - final touch + starting new Typing game for education!
+- 07.06.2018 at 13:50 - **class canceled! (students are busy with final exams)**
-- 24.05.2018 at 14:15 - thirteenth class - Snake game - implementation continues **Make sure to play: [Grasshopper game](https://grasshopper.codes/)**
+- 24.05.2018 at 13:50 - thirteenth class - Snake game - implementation continues **Make sure to play: [Grasshopper game](https://grasshopper.codes/)**
 - 17.05.2018 at 14:15 - canceled - no one come :(
 - 10.05.2018 at 14:15 - twelfth class - Snake game - implementation
 - 03.05.2018 at 14:15 - eleventh class - Snake game - design